 Staying on Feet – everybody needs to attack and defend as a unit.
 We cannot have players going to ground in diving tackles and then having less bodies contributing in transition

 When in transition, I want my guys to counter immediately after a successful counterpress.
-The ball needs to move up fast as possible from defence without having the defenders or the keeper actually hoofing it up the field.
-Hense “counterpress” and “counter” are ticked.
-While the Keeper needs to kick it short to the centrebacks who are instructed to play out of defence with short passes
+The ball needs to move as fast as possible from defence without having the defenders or the keeper hoofing it up the field.
+Thus I turn on “counterpress” and “counter”.
+I instruct my Keeper to kick it short to the centrebacks.
+The centrebacks I instruct to play out of defence with short passes

-While in possession, I want my guys to stay as close together as possible to maintain that cohesive attacking unit in the middle.
-The only players providing width, should be the two marauding wingbacks, bombing up and down the field and stretching opponent’s defences to their limits.
-On the other hand, to help with the central compactness, I have the following instructions: Narrow Attacking Width, Shorter Passing and More Disciplined.
-The more disciplined shout is there to keep a more structured defensive shape and hopefully have less players get out of position while they close down the opposition.
-This might seem like an oxymoron, but I want them to press as much as they can but do it intelligently and not turn into 10 headless chickens on steroids.
+While in possession, I want my guys to stay very close.
+This is to maintain that cohesive attacking unit in the middle.
+The only players providing width, should be the two marauding wingbacks.
+They will bomb up and down the field and stretching opponent’s defences to their limits.
+To help with the central compactness, I have the following instructions: Narrow Attacking Width, Shorter Passing and More Disciplined.
+The more disciplined shout is there to keep a more structured defensive shape.
+This way less players will get out of position while they close down the opposition.
+This might seem like an oxymoron, but I want them to press as much as possible, in an intelligent manner.
+I do not need 10 headless chickens on steroids running around the field.

 At the same time I want the team to move the ball up the field quickly and decisively.
 To this effect I employ Pass into Space, Much Higher Tempo and Drilled Crosses.
-To encourage my inside forwards to tuck in more into the middle to help with the press there and to allow the wingbacks to keep up with our fast attack, I have Overlapping on wings ticked.
-This will also hopefully allow more crosses to be directed to my Pressing Forward, who has high jumping, heading and off the ball to take advantage of crosses and through balls.
+I use Overlaps on wings to encourage my inside forwards to cut into the middle to help with the pressing.
+At the same time wingbacks should be able to keep up better with attack.
+It will hopefully allow for crosses towards my Pressing Forward (with high jumping, heading and off the ball to take advantage).